 3. Loans in collection

-To find out if any of the loans you’re invested in are non-performing, you can log into your account.
-In the loan details, you’ll see exactly which loans are non-performing and how we’re working to get them back in track (this feature is not available on the app).
+To find out if any of the loans you’re invested in are late loans, you can log into your account.
+In the loan details, you’ll see exactly which loans are non-performing and what's being done to get them back in track (this feature is not available on the app).